The Ohio legislature is crafting another massive energy overhaul bill for 2025. We need to ensure it benefits all Ohioans.

 What's Missing

-While HB 15 offers important consumer protections, it overlooks two crucial solutions for Ohio's energy future:
+While the bill offers important consumer protections, it overlooks two crucial solutions for Ohio's energy future:

 Energy Efficiency: As Ohio attracts new data centers and factories, reducing energy waste through efficiency programs would be far cheaper than building new power plants.
 The bill should include voluntary efficiency programs that help consumers and businesses save money while reducing strain on the power grid.